lnlp/LMIC-node/README.md

 #### 3.3.2 LED

-During transmission of uplink and downlink messages the LED will be on and on other moments it will be off (similar to the transmit symbol on the display).
+The LED is a transmit indicator similar to the transmit symbol on the display.
+For a description when the LED is on and off see the description for the transmit symbol above.

 ### 3.4 User modifiable code